danielnuriyev/engineering-blog/minimal-requirements-for-a-good-software-engineer.md

 CS is the mathematical principles for designing efficient technologies.

-To get the flavor of what I mean study how the core data structures are implemented in C: array, linked list, hash map, trees, graphs.
+To get the flavor of what I mean study how the core data structures are implemented in C: array, linked list, hash map, trees, graphs, probabilistic data structures.

 Learn how to calculate the time to add an element and to find an element using big O notation.